-I was working on a project that used the Nexus framework and used scaled scrum.
-A Nexus is a relationship or connection between people that serves as a development unit in a scaled Scrum.
-Software development is difficult, and it’s even more difficult when different teams work on the same product with numerous dependencies.
-Aside from various roles, artefacts, and events, I discovered three major challenges in my day-to-day work:
+I was working on a project that utilized the Nexus framework and scaled Scrum.
+A Nexus serves as a development unit in scaled Scrum, forming a relationship or connection between people.
+Software development is already a difficult task, and it becomes even more challenging when multiple teams are working on the same product with numerous dependencies.
+Aside from grappling with various roles, artifacts, and events, I encountered three major challenges in my day-to-day work:

-The thinking of the Nexus Integration Team is the answer. - The most important aspect of dealing with software development complexity and unpredictability is having the correct mindset.
-Meetings, tools, and shared work are just symptoms of a more fundamental problem: getting everyone on the team to embrace change.
-Not just the self-organized development team but also the organization’s leaders must grasp agility.
+The Mindset of the Nexus Integration Team Is the Answer - The most important factor in managing the complexity and unpredictability of software development is having the right mindset.
+Meetings, tools, and shared work are merely symptoms of a more fundamental challenge: getting everyone on the team, including organizational leaders, to understand and embrace agility.

-Have you worked in a scaled scrum before, such as SAFe or LeSS?
-Any comment is appreciated, and I look forward to gaining knowledge from it.
+Have you worked in a scaled Scrum environment before, such as SAFe or LeSS?
+I welcome any comments and look forward to learning from your experiences.